minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-empty-paper-rolls.md

 #### Rolls in large cups

 I folded four rolls in half and pushed them into four large cups.
-Then I placed few kibbles into the rolls and also on the bottoms of the cups.
+Then I placed few kibble into the rolls and also on the bottoms of the cups.

-It took Miki about 2 minutes to get all the kibbles out.
+It took Miki about 2 minutes to get all the kibble out.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AACdd0xByeGwNNdV2BQ4isJEa/aktivointi/paperirullien-hylsyt/DS03116-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAAucLab1pq1fcynPuBko2sga/aktivointi/paperirullien-hylsyt/DS03116.jpg)